Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75

+A consummate pro and pitching icon, he finished fulfilled after a career remembered with awe long after his final strikeout.

+“It is the last beautiful flower in the perfect bouquet,” Seaver said on the afternoon he was inducted into baseball’s Hall of Fame.

-NEW YORK (AP) — Tom Seaver, the Hall of Fame pitcher who steered a stunning transformation from lovable losers to Miracle Mets in 1969, has died.
+Seaver, the galvanizing force who steered the New York Mets from the National League cellar to a stunning World Series title in 1969, has died.
 He was 75.

 The Hall said Wednesday night that Seaver died Monday from complications of Lewy body dementia and COVID-19.
 Seaver spent his final years in Calistoga, California.

 Seaver’s family announced in March 2019 he had been diagnosed with dementia and had retired from public life.
 He continued working at Seaver Vineyards, founded by the three-time NL Cy Young Award winner and his wife, Nancy, in 2002 on 116 acres at Diamond Mountain in the Calistoga region of Northern California.

 Seaver was diagnosed with Lyme disease in 1991, and it reoccurred in 2012 and led to Bell’s Palsy and memory loss, the Daily News of New York reported in 2013.